julianlam/feps/fep/4f05/fep-4f05.md

 When a `Delete` activity is encountered, the `actor` may not match the `attributedTo` of the targeted object.
 Follow the [origin-based security model][fe34] for verifying authenticity of the received activity.

-Request the object (via its `id`) from the origin server directly, and handle appropriately based on the received response code or object `type`.
+Handle the received activity as below based on the received response code or object `type`.
+In cases where the object is referenced (not embedded in the activity itself), request the object (via its `id`) from the origin server directly.

 ### `Tombstone`